phpcommunity/phptestfest.org/docs/start.md

     message: "Welcome to PHP TestFest!"
     class: right
 summary: >
-    PHP TestFest aims to improve the code coverage of the test suite for the PHP programming language and encourage PHP programmers to make core contributions.
+    PHP TestFest seeks to create more PHP core contributors by introducing PHP programmers to the PHP language test suite, teaching them how to write _phpt_ tests.
 ---

-In 2008, a group of contributors from the [PHP-QA](https://qa.php.net/) team met at the PHP Quebec conference to [finalize plans for a PHP TestFest](http://news.php.net/php.qa/64083).
-When [announced](http://news.php.net/php.qa/64129), Lukas Kahwe Smith described it as "an event that aims at improving the code coverage of the test suite for the PHP language itself."
-PHP TestFest was a global success, with [many user groups from around the world](https://wiki.php.net/qa/testfest-2009) participating to help improve the code coverage of the PHP language.

-Over the years, PHP TestFest has been instrumental in raising the coverage of the PHP language [to almost 75%](http://gcov.php.net/), but there are still [many parts](http://gcov.php.net/PHP_7_2/lcov_html/) of the language [left to be tested](http://gcov.php.net/viewer.php?version=PHP_7_2&func=tested_functions) and many tests that [can be improved](http://gcov.php.net/viewer.php?version=PHP_7_2&func=tests).
-For the last few years, however, there has not been a globally-organized PHP TestFest event, and many newcomers to the PHP language and its community are unaware of their ability to contribute to the language core through writing tests.
-In 2017, we're changing that.

 ## PHP TestFest Is Back!

+PHP TestFest seeks to create more PHP core contributors by introducing PHP programmers to the PHP language test suite, teaching them how to write _phpt_ tests.
+We do this by using our relationships with PHP user groups to host PHP TestFest events around the world.

-PHP TestFest aims to improve the code coverage of the test suite for the PHP programming language and encourage PHP programmers to make core contributions.
-From September through December, 2017, groups from around the world will meet physically or virtually to learn how to write and contribute _phpt_ tests.
-You don't have to be a C genius—in fact, you don't even need to know C at all to contribute.[^phpcore] If you can write a few lines of PHP, you can write a _phpt_ test.
+From September through December, 2017, groups worldwide will meet physically or virtually to learn how to write and contribute _phpt_ tests.
+You don't have to be a C genius—in fact, you don't need to know C at all to contribute.[^phpcore] If you can write a few lines of PHP, you can write a _phpt_ test.

 Participation through [local user groups](/groups/2017) is encouraged but not required.
 If you don't have a local user group and you'd like to put together a group of friends or co-workers to write and contribute _phpt_ tests, please feel free to sign up and take part.
 Here's how: